At a Glance

 - Keep in mind: Our iOS browser doesn’t yet support tabbed browsing.
-If you're running a comparison test or a competitor web test on iOS, you’ll need to specify the links for each site in the test plan when you want participants to see them.
+If you're running a comparison test or a competitor web test on iOS, you’ll need to specify the links for each site in the test plan when you want contributors to see them.

 - When testing apps on iOS devices an SDK will need to be incorporated into a testing version of your app.
 This does not apply to app tests taken on Android devices.

-Test length and tasks
+Test Length and Tasks

 - With iOS tests, it is helpful to reiterate the site/app you are testing in the first task.
-This will help participants understand what they are testing, and what they should be looking at before proceeding through tasks.
+This will help contributors understand what they are testing, and what they should be looking at before proceeding through tasks.

 - Android tests automatically display the start URL as the first task, so repeating it is not necessary.